elastic/integrations/packages/activemq/docs/README.md

 ### Queue Metrics

 Queues are FIFO (first-in, first-out) pipelines of messages produced and consumed by brokers and clients.
 Producers create messages and push them onto these queues.
-Then those messages are polled and collected by consumer applications, one message at a time.
+Then, those messages are polled and collected by consumer applications, one message at a time.
 Metrics show statistics of exchanged messages, consumers, producers and memory usage.

 An example event for `queue` looks as following: